A Homotopy Category for Graphs: Introduction

-We begin in Section \ref{S:BD} by reviewing the basic definitions and properties of the graph category, including products, exponential objects and walks and their concatenations \cite{Demitri, AGT, HN2004, Docht1}.
-In Section \ref{S:HT}, we introduce the definition of homotopy between graph morphisms using the constructions of Section \ref{S:BD}, without reference to other categories.
-We establish that the category of graphs forms a 2-category.
-In Section \ref{S:Struct} we give a concrete description of what homotopy between graph morphisms can do, and identify a canonical method for identifying homotopy equivalence.
-In doing so we establish a connection between our categorical constructions and dismantling of graphs \cite{BonatoCaR,GMDG,HN2004}.
-In Section \ref{S:HoCat} we use our explicit descriptions of homotopies from Section \ref{S:Struct} to show that the quotient of the 2-category constructed is the categorical homotopy category for graphs.
-Lastly, in Section \ref{S:Grouoid} we define a functorial fundamental groupoid for graphs, and show that it is a homotopy invariant of graphs.
+We begin in Section \ref{S:BD} by reviewing the basic definitions and properties of the graph category, including products, exponential objects and walks and their concatenations following \cite{Demitri, AGT, HN2004, Docht1}.
+In Section \ref{S:HT}, we establish that the category of graphs forms a 2-category.
+In Section \ref{S:Struct} we give a concrete description of the structure of a homotopy of graph morphisms, showing that a homotopy with finite domain can be broken down into a sequence of simple 'spider moves' which move only one vertex at a time.
+In Section \ref{S:HoCat} we use our spider moves from Section \ref{S:Struct} to show that the quotient of the 2-category constructed is a categorical homotopy category for finite graphs in the sense that it satisfies the universal property for localization of homotopy equivalences.
+In Section \ref{S:skel}, we show that the finite stiff graphs form a skeleton for the new homotopy category and briefly discuss what can be said about the structure of this skeleton in the absence of any model categorical infrastructure.